Arose-Niazi/Mini-Missions-Public/README.md

     - !/addcustomtitle -> Add Custom title for a player
         - Make sure to enter hex as color code without #
         - Place, 0 for Prefix, and 1 for Suffix.
-        - Title should be more than 2 words, and less than 30.
+        - The title should be more than 2 words, and less than 30.
 More than 30 will cut off.

 ### Bans
 - Nick Ban